+Beginner tactics for football?
 In football, the prospects of a team having a successful campaign largely depend on the tactics employed by their manager.
-Tactical football isn’t as simple as telling a player what to do when he is in possession of the ball, but rather instructing them what to do when they are off it.
+It isn’t telling what to do while possessing the ball, but instruct them what to do when off of it.

 A manager is expected to use the tactics that will suit the team’s system and style of play.

 Former Dutch international and one of the finest to play the game, Johan Cruyff, best summed this phenomenon.

 “When you play a match, it is statistically proven that players actually have the ball 3 minutes on average… So, the most important thing is: what do you do during those 87 minutes when you do not have the ball.
 That is what determines whether you’re a good player or not.”Johan Cruyff